 For criminal defense attorneys, internet marketing provides reliable and consistent sources of leads from high-value prospects.
 When deployed correctly, a successful internet marketing strategy will build a strong organic web presence, working like a magnet to attract your ideal clients.

-Year after year, a criminal defense practice can continuously benefit when new prospects are discovering the law firm organically.
-Even when a potential client is referred to you by name, your online presence needs to match your reputation in the courtroom.
+Year after year, a criminal defense practice can continuously benefit when new prospects discover the law firm organically.
+Even when a potential client is referred to you by name, your online presence must match your courtroom reputation.

-In this article, we’ll look at several examples of phenomenal results we have achieved for our criminal defense clients.
-We’ll explain how we are able to achieve success organically without spending a penny on Pay-Per-Click.
+In this article, we’ll look at several phenomenal results we have achieved for our criminal defense clients.
+We’ll explain how we can achieve success organically without spending a penny on Pay-Per-Click.
 We’ll analyze the organic search visibility of some of our client’s campaigns.

 At Lawyer Legion, we build powerhouse websites that dominate Google search rankings.
 By dominating the search engines, our clients can pick and choose the cases they really want.

-Attorneys can evolve well beyond the days of having to accept every case that comes through the door just to make ends meet.
-Success can be achieved in a way that will allow for a consistent and sustainable criminal practice that will provide the resources for your firm to be able to operate efficiently.
-The most important goals, of course, are financial freedom, reduced stress, and ultimately… happier lawyers.
+Attorneys can evolve well beyond the days of having to accept every case that comes through the door to make ends meet.
+Success can be achieved in a way that will allow for a consistent and sustainable criminal practice to provide the resources for your firm to operate efficiently.
+The most important goals are financial freedom, reduced stress, and happier lawyers.

 Find ten (10) of the best criminal defense websites we designed.

-Over time, an effective content strategy will result in the website racking up hundreds of pages about specific criminal statutes and crime categories.
-Each page will consist of detailed and unique information that answers the queries of your ideal clients as they scour Google for answers and possible solutions to their legal problem.
-By casting a broad net, your website will rank in Google for thousands of different search terms that will attract people who need your services.
+Over time, an effective content strategy will result in the website having hundreds of pages about specific criminal statutes and crime categories.
+Each page will consist of detailed and unique information that answers the queries of your ideal clients as they scour Google for answers and possible solutions to their legal problems.

 The term “evergreen” refers to pages that will be just as relevant several years after they are written and published.
-This is an extremely important component of a criminal defense website.
+This is a critical component of a criminal defense website.
 Types of content on a criminal defense website include:

-1. Practice area content (evergreen content) – This is the content that will drive the vast majority of the traffic coming into your site.
+1. Practice area content (evergreen content) – This content will drive the vast majority of the traffic coming into your site.

 a.
 Attorney biographies